obaialsamadi/code-server/README.md

 ---

 Obviously there are things to improve.
-I'm currently focused on advancing my skills as DevOps engineer by using Linux Academy's DevOps learning path and working for a startup doing DevOps tasks, so I haven't been focused on this project much, at least not beyond what the startup needs.
+I'm currently focused on advancing my skills as a DevOps engineer by using Linux Academy's DevOps learning path and working for a startup doing DevOps tasks, so I haven't been focused on this project much, at least not beyond what the startup needs.
 If you have suggestions, please reach out.
 Enjoy coding from anywhere!